Updated: May 23, 2019

 Retirement plans like those at Boeing, Facebook, and Microsoft permit easy conversions of after-tax to Roth dollars within the retirement plan.
 Other companies offer a variation where you can make in-service distributions and move after-tax dollars into a Roth IRA.
 Make sure to check with your benefits team to find out if your company’s retirement plan supports after-tax contributions and Roth conversions, the steps involved and the maximum amount you can contribute to the after-tax portion of your retirement plan.
 It’s important not to run afoul of plan rules or IRS requirements, so also be sure to consult experts like your accountant or financial advisor if you have any questions.

 Why contribute extra after-tax?

-The benefit of contributing to your employer’s after-tax retirement plan is those contributions can subsequently be converted to Roth tax-free.
-This is sometimes called a “mega backdoor Roth IRA,” whereby you can contribute and convert up to $20,000 a year versus the much lower limits of Roth IRAs ($5,500 + $1,000 catch-up if 50 or older).
+Now that we have covered the high-level view, let’s hammer down the why.
+The benefit of contributing to your employer’s after-tax retirement plan is that those contributions can subsequently be converted to Roth tax-free.
+This is sometimes called a “Mega Backdoor Roth,” whereby you can contribute and convert thousands of dollars per year depending on your retirement plan.
 Once converted, these Roth assets can grow tax-free and be distributed in retirement tax-free.
-If taken advantage of over several years, you can amass a meaningful amount of wealth in a tax-free retirement account.
+After several years of Mega Backdoor Roth contributions, you can amass a meaningful amount of wealth in a tax-free retirement account.